Consumer Proposal in Ontario

 zone with us!

-David explains the benefits of a consumer proposal
+David Sklar explains the benefits of a consumer proposal in Ontario

-Our Canadian debt relief solution can help you reduce your debt by up to eighty percent.
+Our Canadian debt relief solution can help you reduce your debt by up to 80%.
 A consumer proposal is the #1 alternative to personal bankruptcy.

-Here's an example of how a Consumer Proposal works, Imagine you owe:
+Here's an example of how a Consumer Proposal works in Ontario, Imagine you owe:

 Your Licensed Insolvency Trustee will then take care of all the formal paperwork and present your consumer proposal settlement of $25,000 to the creditors.
 Most creditors would rather receive a portion of what you owe, rather than have you declare personal bankruptcy where they receive much less, or possibly nothing.